Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

-Going back to the orbital energy and angular momentum at the separatrix, we examine the effect of the cosmological constant on the minimum and maximum values these quantities can hold.
-We evaluate the energy and the angular momentum at the approximate plunging separatrix equation (equation \eqref{eq:sdsseparatrix}):
+Going back to the orbital energy and angular momentum at the separatrix, we examine the effect of the SdS parameter on the minimum and maximum values these quantities can hold.
+We evaluate the energy and the angular momentum at the approximate plunging separatrix equation (Eq. \eqref{eq:sdsseparatrix}):

 which evaluates at $E^2>\dfrac{8}{9}-24\,\lambda$ and $L^2>12-2592\,\lambda$ for circular orbits.
 For eccentric orbits, neglecting high eccentricities of order $\mathcal{O}((1-e)^{-1})$, we have $E^2<16-768\,\lambda$ and $L^2<4-48\,\lambda$.
-As expected from earlier results, the energy and angular momentum at the separatrix is decreased by a factor due to the cosmological constant.
-This would mean that lower energy and angular momentum would be required for orbits to plunge the black hole due to the expansion of spacetime, taking it longer to inspiral if we naively assume equal rates of energy and angular momentum loss for particles in a Schwarzschild and SdS spacetime.
+As expected from earlier results, the energy and angular momentum at the separatrix is decreased by a factor due to the SdS parameter.
+This would mean that lower energy and angular momentum would be required for orbits to plunge the black hole due to $\lambda$, taking it longer to inspiral if we naively assume equal rates of energy and angular momentum loss for particles in a Schwarzschild and SdS spacetime.